Nextiles/documentation/software/sdk-installation.md

         returns the calculated angular at any given time.
 Expect this to be a list of count 1 and of format `[a0]`, where:

         -  a0 is angular rotation

+        For our product, SOCK:
+        Expect this to be a list of count 3 and of format `[a0,a1,a2]`, where:
+        - a0, a1, a2 is the data coming from three sensors which are embedded in the sock

     - NEXTILES_ENVIRONMENT